 How to Fight an IEP Service Denial Without an Attorney in North Carolina

 If your North Carolina school district has denied IEP services — refused an evaluation, cut speech therapy minutes, denied an accommodation, or determined your child ineligible — you can fight the denial without an attorney using a structured documentation-and-escalation process.
-The core steps: demand Prior Written Notice (DEC 5) for every denial, send legally cited letters referencing NC 1500 Policies, record meetings under NC's one-party consent law, and file a State Complaint with NCDPI if the district doesn't comply.
+The core steps: request Prior Written Notice (DEC 5) when a covered proposal or refusal occurs, send legally cited letters referencing NC 1500 Policies, record meetings under NC's one-party consent law, and file a State Complaint with NCDPI if the district doesn't comply.
 Most IEP service denials in North Carolina are resolved through documentation, not litigation.

 This isn't legal advice.
 It's a practical framework that uses the same tools attorneys and advocates use in the early stages of every dispute — before formal legal proceedings ever become necessary.